palletops/lein-pallet-release/README.md

 ### finish

-To finish a release, run
+To finish a release, run:

 ```
 lein pallet-release finish
 ```

-This will commit any staged files with a commit message including the version number.
+This will commit `project.clj`, `ReleaseNotes.md`, `README.md` and any
+staged files with a commit message including the version number.

-It then pushes the branch to github, from where travis will build it.
+It then pushes the branch to github, from where travis will build it, and push it back to the `master` and `develop` branches on github.

 ### publish